 Local anesthesia is used to complete this procedure.
 While it may be safe, local anesthesia may cause serious complications, including bruising and bleeding.
 Local anesthesia may not be effective in all cases.
 It is possible to have an allergic reaction.
 Both parents should sign consent forms following the procedure.
 If both parents are present, they should sign the consent form.
 The circumcision will not take place while a child is awake.

 The doctor will explain the procedure as well as the risks.
 He will also explain the procedure that will be performed after the circumcision.
 He will also explain to parents the risks and how to care after circumcision.
 The doctor will ask parents about any bleeding disorders in the family.
 A consent form will indicate that the parent understands and accepts the procedure.
 It will also state the benefits and risks.
 The operation will involve local anesthesia to anesthetize the area.
 The penis will also be avulsed.

 In most cases, circumcisions don’t cause infection.
 Most infections that result from the procedure are minor and rare.
 The doctor will ask questions about any medical history, including bleeding disorders and clotting problems.
 An informed consent form should be signed by both parents before the procedure.
 If a parent cannot give consent, the doctor should not perform the procedure.
 A parent’s informed permission will state that they are fully aware of the procedure.

-The doctor will explain the risks and benefits of the procedure.
+The doctor will explain the risks and benefits of the Melbourne Circumcision.
 The procedure is painless, and the child will fall asleep throughout the entire procedure.
 If the child is under 16 years of age, a doctor may request a child’s redbook or birth certificate.
 A parent’s consent will state that they are fully aware of the risks and benefits associated with circumcision.
 The informed consent form of a parent will state that he or she has fully understood the procedure.